Boiler Lockout? Here’s How to Reset a Boiler

 So before you attempt resetting your boiler, have a flick through our guide to why boilers lockout to determine the problem.

-How To Reset A Boiler
+How to Reset a Boiler

-#1 – Diagnose And Fix The Fault
+#1 – Diagnose and Fix the Fault

 After experiencing a lockout, a boiler will display a fault code.

-When you’re unsure what the fault code means you have two options:
+When you’re unsure what the fault code means, you have two options:

-- Consult the owner’s manual.
+- Consult the owner’s boiler manual